-At all times the council will comply with CIPFA advice and guidance on the use of financial derivatives and have regard to CIPFA publications on risk management.
+At all times the council will comply with Chartered Institute of Public Finance and Accountancy advice and guidance on the use of financial derivatives and have regard to their publications on risk management.
 However the council may need to seek its own legal advice.